 Ancient and modern Samoan dances do not use songs in three-four tempo.
 Most of the songs composed for single or group dancers are in four-four and two-four tempos.
 Drums have often been used to accompany the ancient dancers.

 The arrival of the first missionaries marked the awakening of Samoa to the use of church hymns as basic melodies in composing.
 The only musical instrument known to the natives before the arrival of the white man was the bamboo flute.
 Instead of fingering six small holes as in a piccolo or flute, they used three and sometimes four holes beside the larger one for the mouthpiece.
 These bamboo flutes were never used for accompaniment, they were only used by experts to sound a pitch or give interludes for chants.
 They are mostly played at bed time.
-Many of the great flutes at WWBW are decedents of these ancient flutes.

 Large wooden drums (lali) of hollowed log are popular in the villages.
 They can be heard from a distance of several miles.
 They are used in many ways as village signal stations and for calling chiefs to assemble for emergency cases, or to announce a death or the arrival of village guests.